ngocjohn/vehicle-info-card/README.md

 ## Home Assistant Custom Card for Mercedes Vehicles

-This custom card displays essential information about your Mercedes vehicle.
-It retrieves data using the Custom Component for Mercedes cars by [ReneNulschDE](https://github.com/ReneNulschDE/mbapi2020) available at [mbapi2020](https://github.com/ReneNulschDE/mbapi2020).
+<p style="text-align: justify;">This custom card displays essential information about your Mercedes vehicle.
+It retrieves data using the Custom Component for Mercedes cars by <a href="https://github.com/ReneNulschDE">ReneNulschDE</a> available at <a href="https://github.com/ReneNulschDE/mbapi2020">mbapi2020</a>.
 The card features four primary buttons: Trip Data, Vehicle Status, Eco Display, and Tire Pressure.
-These buttons can be easily replaced with any Lovelace card within Home Assistant, allowing for flexible and customizable vehicle data display.
+These buttons can be easily replaced with any Lovelace card within Home Assistant, allowing for flexible and customizable vehicle data display.</p>

 <div align="center">
   <a href="#"> <img src="https://raw.githubusercontent.com/ngocjohn/vehicle-info-card/main/assets/default-card.gif"></a>